 However, you should be moderately to highly concerned, if having peviously enjoyed good health, you then have a cough with high fever and breathing problems following recent travel to a coronavirus infected area or you suspect or believe you have been in recent contact with someone who has.

 Countries with confirmed cases

 Coronavirus or COVID-19 as it is now officially called, has been reported in well over 120 countries globally (see regularly updated map here and here) with the United States, Spain, Italy, France and United Kingdom having the highest number of confirmed cases and relative deaths respectively.
 The global confirmed case count is 3.038,768 as at April 28, 2020, of which 214,929 have died.

 The top five ountries on the African continent reporting highest confirmed cases and deaths (in parenthesis) as at April 28, 2020 are; Egypt, 5,042 (359), South Africa, 4,793 (90), Morocco, 4,246 (163), Algeria, 3,517 (432) and Cameroon, 1705 (58).
 Nigeria, the most populous nation in Africa has reported 1.337 confirmed cases with 40 deaths to-date.

 So, what do you do if you have a cough today?

 Although your doctor has the most authoritative say, the most appropriate lay advice for anyone in Africa with a recent cough complaint would be as follows:

-1. If you normally in good health and have a cough, with mild aches and pains but without significant fever and breathing problems, rest at home and use common home remedies like over-the-counter pain killers (paracetamol), cough syrup and drink plenty of fluids.
-If your symptoms persist for more than three days, go see your doctor.
+1. If you are normally in good health and have a cough, with mild aches and pains but without significant fever and breathing problems, rest at home and use common home remedies like over-the-counter pain killers (paracetamol), cough syrup and drink plenty of fluids.
+If your symptoms persist for more than three days, call or go see your doctor.